simonebaracchi/rpgbot/README.md

 ### Examples

+`/newgame The tales of Github` (starts a new game with this name; the user starting the game becomes the game master)

+`/player Octocat` (renames your character to Octocat, or, joins the game with that name)

+`/show` (check your character sheet contents)

+`/update gen highconcept He is the ultimate keeper of the Source.` (changes the high concept in your character sheet)

 `/add inventory short-sword` (add an item named "short-sword" to the container "inventory" with a default value of 1)

 `/add rolls attack 1d6+2` (saves a roll named "attack" with value 1d6+2)